ssilverman/QNEthernet/README.md

   VLAN-tagged frame and writes the given addresses, VLAN info, and EtherType/length.
 * `data()`: Returns a pointer to the received frame data.
+* `destinationMAC()`: Returns a pointer to the destination MAC.
 * `endFrame()`: Sends the frame.
 This returns whether the send was successful.
 A frame must have been started, its data length must be in the range 14-1514 for non-VLAN frames or 18-1518 for VLAN frames, and Ethernet must have been initialized.
 This is similar to `EthernetUDP::endPacket()`.
+* `etherTypeOrLength()`: Returns the EtherType/length value immediately following the source MAC.
+Note that VLAN frames are handled specially.
 * `parseFrame()`: Checks if a new frame is available.
 This is similar to `EthernetUDP::parseFrame()`.
 * `receiveQueueSize()`: Returns the current receive queue size.